George Brett: Pine Tar Incident

-On July 24, 1983, with the Royals playing against the Yankees at Yankee Stadium, in the top of the ninth inning with two out, Brett hit a go-ahead two-run homer off of Goose Gossage to put the Royals up 5–4.
-After the home run, Yankees manager Billy Martin cited to the umpires a rule, stating that any foreign substance on a bat could extend no further than 18 inches from the knob.
-The umpires measured the amount of pine tar, a legal substance used by hitters to improve their grip, on Brett's bat; the pine tar extended about 24 inches.
-The home plate umpire, Tim McClelland, signaled Brett out, ending the game as a Yankees win.
-Enraged, Brett charged out of the dugout directly toward McClelland, and had to be physically restrained by two umpires and Royals manager Dick Howser.
+On July 24, 1983, in a game against the Yankees at Yankee Stadium, Brett hit a two-run homer off Goose Gossage in the top of the ninth inning with two out to put the Royals up 5–4.
+After the home run, Yankees manager Billy Martin cited to the umpires a rule stating that any foreign substance on a bat could extend no further than 18 inches from the knob.
+The umpires measured the amount of pine tar, a legal substance used by hitters to improve their grip, on Brett's bat.
+The pine tar extended about 24 inches, leading home plate umpire Tim McClelland to signal Brett out and end the game as a Yankees win.
+An enraged Brett charged out of the dugout directly toward McClelland, forcing the two umpires and Royals manager Dick Howser to physically restrain him.

-The Royals protested the game, which was upheld by American League president Lee MacPhail, who ruled that the bat should have been excluded from future use, but the home run should not have been nullified.
-Amid much controversy, the game was resumed on August 18, 1983, from the point of Brett's home run, and ended with a Royals win.
+The Royals quickly issued a challenge to the outcome.
+It was upheld by American League president Lee MacPhail, who ruled that while the bat should have been excluded from future use, the home run should not have been nullified.
+Amid much controversy, the game was resumed on August 18, 1983, from the point of Brett's home run and ended with a Royals win.

 1985

 In 1985, Brett had another brilliant season in which he helped propel the Royals to their second American League Championship.
-He batted .335 with 30 home runs and 112 RBI, finishing in the top 10 of the league in 10 different offensive categories.
+He batted .335 with 30 home runs and 112 RBI in 155 games, finishing in the top 10 of the league in 10 different offensive categories.
 Defensively, he won his only Gold Glove, which broke Buddy Bell's six-year run of the award, and finished second in American League MVP voting to Don Mattingly.
-In the final week of the regular season, he went 9-for-20 at the plate with 7 runs, 5 homers, and 9 RBI in six crucial games, five of them victories, as the Royals closed the gap and won the division title at the end.
+In the final week of the regular season, he went 9-for-20 at the plate with seven runs, five homers, and 9 RBI in six crucial games, five of them victories, as the Royals closed the gap and won the division title at the end.
 He was MVP of the 1985 playoffs against the Toronto Blue Jays, with an incredible Game 3.
 With KC down in the series two games to none, Brett went 4-for-4, homering in his first two at bats against Doyle Alexander, and doubled to the same spot in right field in his third at bat, leading the Royals' comeback.
 Brett then batted .370 in the World Series against the St. Louis Cardinals, including a four-hit performance in Game 7.
 The Royals again rallied from a 3–1 deficit to become World Series champions for the first time in their history.